|Charles Edward Travis|

 Aug.
 8, 1976 – Singer-songwriter, dancer and actor J.C.
 Chasez, best known for being a member of 'N Sync, was born in Bowie, Md.

 Aug.
 8, 1976 – Singer and actor Drew Lachey, best known for being a member of 98 Degrees, was born in Cincinnati, Ohio.

 Aug.
-8-12, 1977 - Mike Griffin, who had coached Troy State University to two straight NCAA Division II Golf Championships, was scheduled to conduct a golf clinic at Lurleen B. Wallace State Junior College on these days.
+8-12, 1977 - Mike Griffin, who had coached Troy State University to two straight NCAA Division II Golf Championships, was scheduled to conduct a golf clinic at Lurleen B. Wallace State Junior College.
 Griffin was a native of Thomasville.
-He was Troy State University’s number one golfer for three of his four seasons and was a medalist in the 1968 and 1969 Alabama Collegiate Conference Tournaments.
+He was Troy State University’s No. 1 golfer for three of his four seasons and was a medalist in the 1968 and 1969 Alabama Collegiate Conference Tournaments.
 Griffin joined the professional tour in 1972.
 Prior to turning pro, he won the Montgomery Country Club Invitational, the Dothan Country Club Invitational and the Woodley Country Club Invitational tournaments.
-Griffin holds course records at Thomasville, Luverne, Dothan’s Olympic Spa and Troy Country Club.
+Griffin held course records at Thomasville, Luverne, Dothan’s Olympic Spa and Troy Country Club.
 Griffin won more than 30 amateur tournaments.
 Griffin was the Gulf South Conference Coach of the Year in 1975 and 1976.
 The 1976 TSU team coached by Griffin won the NCAA Division II National Championship by 31 strokes.

 Aug.
 8, 1982 - Doug DeCinces hit three home runs against the California Angels.
 He had hit three home runs against Minnesota five days earlier.